The Number That Matters Most

 Notion and Cal.com follow the same structural logic at different scales:

-Notion serves over 30 million users with a team of roughly 500.
-That is 60,000 users per employee — a ratio that would have been impossible for a software company of comparable complexity before modern cloud infrastructure and AI-assisted product development.
+Notion serves more than 100 million users with a team in the low hundreds — a users-per-employee ratio that would have been impossible for a software company of comparable complexity before modern cloud infrastructure and AI-assisted product development.
 The product distributes itself.

-Cal.com is an open-source scheduling tool competing with Calendly's 700-person team with fewer than 50 people.
+Cal.com is an open-source scheduling tool competing with Calendly (a team in the hundreds) with a core team in the low tens.
 Open source as distribution, product quality as differentiation, small team as cost structure — they generate comparable competitive utility at roughly one-fifteenth the labor cost.
 Revenue per employee at Cal.com is structurally higher not because Cal.com is better-run, but because the model itself is built for leverage.

 The Vibe Coding Cohort Already Arrived